galminyana/CheatSheets/DNS/Basics.md

 ### Common Resource Records
 ---
 #### SOA, Start of Authority
 Indicates the basic properties of the domain name server and the zone that the domain is in.
-Each zone file can contain only one SOA record.
+Each zone file can contain only one SOA record
+- Serial is the serial number of the zone
 ```markup
 google.es.
 60      IN      SOA     ns1.google.com. dns-admin.google.com.
                                            403574256   ;Serial